NoMagicAi/pylon-ros-camera/README.md

 - Commenting and modifying the different operations executed in ``PylonROS2CameraNode::spin()``.
 In addition to grabbing, it checks if the camera is disconnected, publishes images and current settings if there are some subscribers, rectifies images if calibration parameters are available, etc.).
 Beware though that the frame rate increase will not be significant and that the standard driver behaviors will not be guaranteed.

 The interested readers can refer to the following discussions for more information: [#21](https://github.com/basler/pylon-ros-camera/issues/21), [#28](https://github.com/basler/pylon-ros-camera/issues/28), [#29](https://github.com/basler/pylon-ros-camera/issues/29), [#81](https://github.com/basler/pylon-ros-camera/issues/81), [#116](https://github.com/basler/pylon-ros-camera/issues/116), [#147](https://github.com/basler/pylon-ros-camera/issues/147), [#200](https://github.com/basler/pylon-ros-camera/issues/200).
-Feel free to reach out and submit pull requests if you are implementing suitable ways to acquire images in a continuous way or through hardware trigger.
-We will make sure to review them and integrate them if relevant.

 ### Image pixel encoding (not for the blaze)